Dozer1991/rox_speedway/README.md

 - **Optional “Raceway Leaderboard Display”** integration by Glitchdetector

 ### Notes
-- Some code is original, most has been replaced/rewritten by the author
+- Some code is original; significant portions have been replaced or rewritten by DrCannabis
 - Config is still a WIP
 - Props (track barriers, obstacles) are only partially placed for "Short_Track" & "Drift_Track"
 - Customize track layout and **checkpoints** in `config.lua`